Ujjawall12/cortex-coutroom/cortensor-judge-backend/README.md

 RPC_URL=http://127.0.0.1:8545
 CHAIN_ID=31337

-# ⚠️ SECURITY WARNING: Never use real private keys in production!
+# ⚠️ SECURITY WARNING: Never use real private keys in production or commit them to git!
-# For local development, you can use Hardhat's default test account:
+# For local development, generate your own test account or use Hardhat's default accounts
-# PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
+# Example format (replace with your own test key):
-# This is a well-known test account that ONLY works on local Hardhat networks.
+# PRIVATE_KEY=test123456abcd7890efghijklmnopqrstuvwxyz1234567890abcdef123456
-# For production, use environment variables or secure key management.
+# For production, use environment variables or secure key management services
 PRIVATE_KEY=your_private_key_here

 # Contract Addresses